tensorflow/docs/site/en/install/pip.md

     and Rosetta.

     Currently, there is no official GPU support for running TensorFlow on MacOS.
-The following is instructions are for running on the CPU.
+The following instructions are for running on the CPU.

     ### 1. Check Python version